Civic Engagement and Outreach

 • Contribute to Wreaths Across America by sponsoring wreaths or volunteering at Veteran Cemeteries to place or remove wreaths.

-• Volunteer to work on a much needed housing project with Habitat for Humanity in your local community.
+• Volunteer to work on a much-needed housing project with Habitat for Humanity in your local community.

 • Support our military personnel through organizations like USO, American Legion and Fisher House.